FizaShaikh293/thm-writeups/B99/B99-writeup.md

 80/tcp open  http
 ```

-Three ports, no red herrings.
-The room's difficulty comes from patience with enumeration, not from complexity in what's running.
+Three ports, no red herrings, no plot twist.
+This box isn't hiding a fourth service behind a knock sequence; it's just waiting to see if you'll actually look at what's in front of you.

 ### Port 80 — A Single Image and a Hint

-The web root serves a single Brooklyn 99–themed image and nothing else visible on the page itself.
-Viewing the page source turns up a comment directly pointing toward steganography as one of the two intended routes, which is the first branch in the room.
+The web root serves up exactly one Brooklyn 99–themed image and absolutely nothing else, which is either minimalist web design or a budget of zero dollars, hard to say.
+Viewing the page source, because clicking around a static image gets old fast, turns up a comment practically begging you to try steganography.
+Subtle as Charles Boyle at a crime scene.

 ### Port 21 — Anonymous FTP

-The FTP service accepts an `anonymous` login with a blank password, which is the second branch:
+The FTP service happily accepts an `anonymous` login with a blank password, security posture of a precinct break room:

 ```bash
 ftp <TARGET_IP>